List of unclassified languages of South America

-The following purported languages of South America are listed as unclassified in Campbell (2012), Loukotka (1968), Ethnologue, and Glottolog.
+The following purported languages of South America are listed as unclassified in either Campbell (2024), Loukotka (1968), Ethnologue, or Glottolog.
 Nearly all are extinct.
-It is likely that many of them were not actually distinct languages, only an ethnic or regional name.
+It is likely that many of them were not actually distinct languages, only ethnic or regional names.

-Campbell (2012)
+Campbell (2024)

-Campbell (2012:116-130) lists the following 395 languages of South America as unclassified.
+Campbell (2024) lists the following languages of South America as unclassified.
 Most are extinct.
 Many were drawn from Loukotka (1968) and Adelaar & Muysken (2004).
 The majority are not listed in Ethnologue.
 The list is arranged in alphabetical order.